 Virginia

-Virginia Name Meaning: Origins and Significance
+Virginia Name Meaning: Origins & Significance

 Origins of the Name Virginia

 The name Virginia has a royal connection.
-In the early 1600s, all of North America that was not Spanish or French was then called “Virginia” in honor of “The Virgin Queen,” Elizabeth I of England.
+In the early 1600s, all of North America that was not Spanish or French was then called “Virginia” in honor of “The Virgin Queen,” Elizabeth I of Engl&.
 She was known as the Virgin Queen because she never married.
 The earliest English colonial expeditions were sent by the Virginia Company of London, whiich was named after the queen.

 According to legend, Virginia was also a Roman girl who was killed by her father in order to save her from seduction by the corrupt government official Appius Claudius Crassus.
-Her story has been immortalized in literature, art, and music.
+Her story has been immortalized in literature, art, & music.

 Usage in History